Skip to content

 How does AMP work?

-AMP pairs autistic youth (ages 14-18) with autistic adult mentors (age 18+ & at least 3 years older than their mentee) who meet online once a week from October to May, offering opportunities for participants to build meaningful connections with one another.
+AMP pairs autistic youth, ages 14 – 22, with autistic adult mentors (age 18+ and at least 3 years older than their mentee) who meet online once a week from October to May, offering opportunities for participants to build meaningful connections with one another.

-What does a virtual mentorship session look like?
-What happens during the session?
+What does a virtual mentorship session look like and what happens during the session?

 Who will I be matched with?

-If you are selected for the program, you will be matched with an autistic adult at least 3 years older than you from the Twin Cities 7-county metropolitan area.
+You will be matched with an autistic adult (age 18 or over; at least 3 years older than you) from the Twin Cities 7-county metropolitan area.

 Why do participants have to be from the Twin Cities 7-county metro area?